Clay Reynolds: Academic career

-After receiving his PhD in 1986, Reynolds continued at Lamar University as associate professor of English until 1988, when he moved to be full professor of English and novelist-in-residence at University of North Texas at Denton from 1988 to 1992.
-He resigned to work as a full-time writer and accepted short-term teaching assignments at various universities: Villanova University, West Texas A & M University, Texas Woman's University, and the University of South Dakota.
+Reynolds taught in the department of English at Lamar University until 1988, when he resigned as an associate professor to take up a position as full professor of English and novelist-in-residence at the University of North Texas at Denton.
+He resigned that position in 1992 to work as a full-time writer and accepted short-term teaching assignments at various universities: Villanova University, West Texas A & M University, Texas Woman's University, and the University of South Dakota.
 In 1998 he was appointed associate professor of Arts and Humanities at the University of Texas at Dallas, where he taught until retirement, serving for six years as Associate Dean for Undergraduate Studies and College Master in the School of Arts and Humanities.
 Eventually he became Professor and Director of Creative Writing, retiring in 2019.